jekyll/jekyll/site/docs/migrations.md

 ## WordPress

-### Wordpress export files
+### WordPress export files

 If hpricot is not already installed, you will need to run `gem install hpricot`.
-Next, export your blog using the Wordpress export utility.
+Next, export your blog using the WordPress export utility.
 Assuming that the exported file is saved as `wordpress.xml`, here is the command you need to run:

 {% highlight bash %}